IBM-Cloud/vpc-tutorials/vpc-instance-storage/README.md

 # Costs

-When you apply this template, you are charged for the resources that you configure.
+When you apply this template, you are charged for the resources that are configured.

-You can remove all resources created by running a Terraform destroy command described below.
-Make sure that you back up any data that you wish to keep before you start the deletion process.

 You can remove all resources created by running a terraform destroy command [described below](#delete-all-resources).
 Make sure that you back up any data that you wish to keep before you start the deletion process.